Return to Practice Areas

 Appeals

-Our appellate attorneys help clients challenge adverse rulings and defend favorable outcomes in both state and federal appellate courts.
+Our attorneys help clients in both state and federal appellate courts.
 From the Arkansas Court of Appeals to the U.S. Supreme Court, our team brings decades of legal experience to complex appeals involving commercial litigation, real estate disputes, estate and trust administration, tax matters, and regulatory actions.

 Please contact any of our featured attorneys on this page if we can assist you with an appeal, or submit an inquiry online.